 The Ferris State University Athletics Department officially announced the appointment of Tony Annese as the school's 13th head football coach on Dec.
 22, 2011.
-He begins his second season as the Bulldog head coach in 2013.
+He begins his fourth season as the Bulldog head coach in 2015.

 A proven winner at all of his previous coaching stops and highly-regarded across the country, Annese took over the Bulldog program following three impressive years as the head coach at Grand Rapids Community College, which came on the heels of a highly successful 25-season stint at the prep level.

 In his first season at the helm in 2012, Annese led Ferris State to a 7-4 overall mark and FSU ranked among the nation's top teams in both rushing offense and total offense.
 For his efforts, he was a national semifinalist in voting for the prestigious Liberty Mutual Coach of the Year Award.

 In his debut campaign, the Bulldogs recorded several impressive wins under Annese's direction, including beating archrival Grand Valley State in the Anchor-Bone Classic for the first time since 1999, snapping a 10-year losing streak to Michigan Tech and topping defending national runner-up Wayne State for the first time in five years.
 FSU also managed to win seven games for only the second time in the past decade despite facing one of the nation's two toughest schedules in Division II football during the regular-season, according to the Massey Ratings.